tabarra/txAdmin/dev_notes.md

         - attempt to use `discord.js` v12
 - [ ] add stats enc?

-### Setup Stepper:
-1. Welcome
-2. Server Name
-3. Deployment import type: (select box or a "multiline radio box" with description)

-- Common Template
-    4. Select Template (cards)
-    5. Suggest data location

-- URL Template
-    4. Import Remote Template (URL input)
-    5. Suggest data location

-- Local Server Data
-    4. Local Server Data
-    5. Server CFG File

-6. Finish
-    - save configs
-    - if local:
-        - start server
-        - redirect to live console
-    - if template
-        - redirect to deployer

-### Deployer stepper:
-- Review Recipe:
-    Show a code editor with the recipe, and some variables extracted from it.
-    Extracted fields:
-    - Author
-    - Description
-    - Version
-    - URL
-    Add a RED warning regarding running recipes from untrusted sources

-- Run Recipe
-    Something akin to live console, but no need to overengineer it!
-    At most an ajax that calls an API that will return the contents to a `<pre>`, and maybe a % to a progressbar.

-- Configure `server.cfg`
-    Code editor with the contents of the `server.cfg` file specified inside the recipe.
-    This will be the file containing the configuration of the base for the user to type, like hostname, mysql, RP-stuff...
-    Then a `Save & Start Server` button.

-### Deployer Notes:
-- Setup page does not execute anything, only sets the variables and start the server or redirects to the deployer.
-- Will force deployer bases to be `txData/xxx.base`. (check `.endsWith()` on profile selection)
-- If people want to try their own template file, they can select the "default" template and edit the recipe before running it
-- In the deployer page there will be an "cancel and go back to setup page" button.
-- The setup page will have a way to autofill inputs if its not the first time running it
-- If the admin master wants to run an new recipe, there should be a button in the settigs page for him to be able to do so (github's "danger zone" ?).

-### Deployer logic
-- Setup page:
-    - Condition: globals.deployer == null && (serverDataPath === null || cfgPath === null)
-    - Local deploy actions: sets serverDataPath/cfgPath, starts the server, redirect to live console
-    - Template deploy actions: download recipe, globals.deployer = new Deployer(recipe)

-- Deployer page:
-    - Condition: globals.deployer !== null
-    - Post-deploy actions:
-        - set serverDataPath/cfgPath
-        - reset globals.deployer
-        - start the server
-        - redirect to live console

-- Normal txAdmin:
-    - IF globals.deployer THEN redirect to deployer
-    - ELSE IF (serverDataPath === null || cfgPath === null) THEN redirect to setup

-- To Reset:
-    - Stop server
-    - serverDataPath = null; cfgPath = null;
-    - Redirect to setup

-TODO: Bot commands (in dev order):
-/addwl <wl req id>
-/addwl <license>

-/kick <mention>
-/log <mention> - shows the last 5 log entries for an discord identifier (make it clear its only looking for the ID) /ban <mention> <time> <reason>
-/unban <ban-id>

-/info - shows your info like join date and play time /info <mention> - shows someone else's info
-/addwl <mention>
-/removewl <mention>

 > Soon™ (hopefully the next update)
 - [ ] send log via FD3